wazuh/wazuh-documentation/source/development/packaging/generate-wpk-package.rst

   # ./generate_wpk_package.sh -t windows -b v|WAZUH_LATEST| -d /tmp/wpk -k /tmp/keys -o WindowsAgent.wpk -pn /tmp/wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_WINDOWS|.msi

-This will build a |WAZUH_LATEST| Wazuh Windows WPK package named WindowsAgent.wpk, using the previously generated keys that are saved in ``/tmp/keys``, and store it in ``/tmp/wpk``.
+This script builds a Wazuh |WAZUH_LATEST| Windows WPK package named WindowsAgent.wpk and stores it in ``/tmp/wpk``.
+This action is done using the previously generated keys that are saved in ``/tmp/keys``.

-If the ``-c`` or ``--checksum`` option is used there will be a file containing the SHA512 checksum in the same output path or you can indicate where you want to store it.
+If the ``-c`` or ``--checksum`` option is used, a file is created containing the SHA512 checksum in the same output path.
+This location is configurable and you can indicate where you want to store it.

 macOS WPK
 ^^^^^^^^^

-To build a WPK for macOS you need to first download an PKG package of the desired version:
+To build a WPK for macOS you need to first download a PKG package of the desired version:

 .. code-block:: console